 Flying a drone while hiking & backpacking in parks, forests, and wilderness areas

-This article is geared towards the outdoorsy-types who wish to fly their drone in the backcountry and other designated scenic areas, and aren’t quite clear on the rules of where they can and can’t fly.
+This article is geared towards the outdoorsy-types who wish to operate their drone in the backcountry and other designated scenic areas, and aren’t entirely clear on the rules of where they can and can’t fly.

 In some places here you’ll see “hobbyist” and “Part 107” or “commercial”.
 Which moniker applies to you?